 Your browser does not support this video.

-Windows Server 2012, Part 2: Remote Management and Storage
+Windows Server 2012, Part 2 of 6: Remote Management and Storage

 with expert JC Mackin

 Today, server administration is often performed remotely, away from the servers you are managing.
 In this course we’re going to take a look at the two technologies used for remote server management in Windows Server 2012.
 We’ll cover which type of remote management is enabled by default in Windows Server 2012 and the steps you need to take to enable remote management of older servers.
 We’ll look at the tasks you’ll be able to perform out of the box, and which kinds of tasks require you to open firewall ports.
 Windows Server 2012 can run in the cloud, but if you’ll be deploying the OS on a physical server, you’ll have to configure its hardware too.
 Some features in Windows Server 2012 let you manage aspects of that hardware in a way that adds flexibility, resilience, and fault tolerance.
 These features include NIC Teaming, the GPT partition style, dynamic disks, the new ReFS format type, and Storage Spaces.

 Beginner | 1h 8m | November 12, 2013Course Outline

 JC Mackin (MCSA, MCSE) is a writer, analyst, and trainer who has specialized in Windows networks since Windows NT 4.0.
 He has authored or co-authored more than 10 books about Windows administration and certification, including many Microsoft Training Kits and the Exam Ref for Exam 70-417.